Entrepreneurship Program for Innovation in the Caribbean

 A new peer mentorship-based program will support high-potential women entrepreneurs in the Caribbean.
 The eight-month intensive Acceleration Program will provide participants with a wide range of support services to innovate their businesses, improve their competitiveness, and boost their growth.
 The program will include one-on-one coaching, technical workshops, and opportunities to connect with successful women entrepreneurs.

 In the last few decades, women in the Caribbean have made impressive strides to break through the glass ceiling and become successful entrepreneurs.
-The access to a growing number of networks of peers, mentors, and angel investors has provided women across the region with the tools and resources necessary to launch and grow new businesses.
+The growing network of peers, mentors, and angel investors has provided women across the region with the tools and resources necessary to launch and grow new businesses.

 Following a 5-week competition and rigorous selection process, Accelerate Caribbean is excited to announce ten business enablers from 7 islands in the Caribbean that will participate in its Business Incubation Clinic during 2015-2016.

-The Caribbean Climate Innovation Center (CCIC) — a project of the World Bank and its global entrepreneurship program infoDev — has announced the 11 winners of its first regional Proof of Concept (PoC) competition.
-The successful applicants will receive grants of up to USD 50,000 to develop, test, and commercialize innovative, locally relevant climate technology solutions.
+The Caribbean Climate Innovation Center (CCIC)—a project of the World Bank and its global entrepreneurship program infoDev—has announced the 11 winners of its first regional Proof of Concept (PoC) competition.
+The successful applicants will receive grants of up to $50,000 to develop, test, and commercialize innovative, locally relevant climate technology solutions.

 The Caribbean Climate Innovation Center (CCIC)—a hub designed to help clean technology ventures transform the region to a low-carbon economy and create green jobs—has launched in Freeport, Trinidad & Tobago.
 The business hub is now accepting applications for grants of up to $50,000.